Pensions after death – a case study

 Olivia did not have any pension arrangements in her own name.
 We set up a new pension plan for her to receive her share of David’s pension funds.
 Olivia has now accessed some of the pension funds as a tax-free lump sum to enable her to move house and will defer accessing the pension fund anymore for the time being.
 Olivia also completed a nomination of beneficiary form, naming her husband and two children as her beneficiaries.

 Amanda has transferred the inherited pension funds from David’s SIPP into her own pension.
 The funds are earmarked to show which were hers originally and which are inherited.
-Amanda continues to make pension contributions and is not accessing the benefits at this time, but is secure in the knowledge that she can at any time in the future should her living costs increase.
+Amanda is not accessing the benefits at this time, but is secure in the knowledge that she can at any time in the future should her living costs increase.
 We have structured income and capital withdrawals from her other assets.
 This helps to reduce her non-pension assets which are potentially subject to Inheritance Tax, while preserving her pension which will be passed on Inheritance Tax free.
 Amanda submitted a new nomination of beneficiary form to nominate Harry and Olivia as equal beneficiaries.

 Achieving the right outcome